CORE Diagnostics to transition to Precipio’s price competitive ICE COLD-PCR™ platform

 “India is a market both clinically advanced, and fiscally responsible, particularly when it comes to healthcare expenditures.
 CORE’s management team quickly recognized both the clinical and economic advantages of ICP over existing technologies such as ddPCR,” said Ilan Danieli, Precipio president and CEO.
 “The partnership with CORE will be key as we expand our ICP product offering to other cancer types.”

 Depending on adoption rate of liquid biopsy, we estimate an India addressable market for ICP of $50 million annually.
 With current volumes at CORE, and without accounting for growth that can result from cost reduction, for lung cancer testing alone we estimate potential revenue of $100k for Precipio in 2018.
-This does not include colorectal, pancreatic, breast and melanoma kits we plan on introducing within the year.
+This does not include colorectal, pancreatic, breast and melanoma reagents we plan on introducing within the year.

 As market adoption of liquid biopsy testing for patient screening and monitoring, as well as increased preference for non-invasive procedures rapidly grow worldwide, specifically in India, we believe the revenue potential for India can reach double-digit millions over the next few years.